atm1504/BLottery/README.md

-# inbox
+# Lottery
-A blockchain app
+A blockchain app to create a lottery draw system.

 ## How to start
 * npm install